Acting (M.F.A. and Certificate)

 DRAM 123a/b, Speech and Accents I Speech training seeks to broaden the actor’s range of imaginative vocal expression and to deepen the actor’s sensory relationship to language.
 Actors conduct a rigorous examination of their own speech habits, idiolects, and linguistic identity through exploration of vocal physiology.
 Through this examination of their own idiolects, actors build the tools of accent transformation, including vocal tract posture, prosody (melody and rhythm), and phonetics.
 To encourage speech that flows freely from impulse and breath, the approach uses exercises that are actively rooted in the whole body rather than being limited to the surfaces of the mouth.
 In the second term, the actors broaden the boundaries of their language use through the study of accents in connection with dramatic text, including texts used in acting classes.
 Julie Foh

-DRAM 133a/b, The Body as Source This course works to bring awareness and integration to the physical, mental, emotional, and energetic aspects of the actor.
+DRAM 133a/b, The Body as Source I This course works to bring awareness and integration to the physical, mental, emotional, and energetic aspects of the actor.
 Through specific physical training exercises, participants are encouraged to identify and release holdings in the mind/body system, allowing them to deepen a connection to imagery, physical impulses, and acting choices.
 The class also includes application to character creation and a body-first approach to scene-work.
 Erica Fae

 DRAM 143a/b, Alexander Technique I Offered in all three years through class work and private tutorials, this work develops the actor’s kinesthetic and spatial awareness, fosters balance and alignment, and, through breath work, promotes the connection between voice and body.
 Fabio Tavares